-The existing land use data (Table 2a) show that among all the land use types, the largest amount and percent share of the County's total land area is rural residential, followed by land preservation (including agriculture and resources) as well as open space.
-Those types of land use account for 63.77% of the total land acreage of the County.
-Map 9 on page II-14 depicts existing land use patterns.
+The existing land use data (Table 2a) show that among all the land use types, the largest amount and percent share of the County's total land area is Land Preservation followed by Rural Residential and Open Space.
+Those types of land use account for 53.51% of the total land acreage of the County.
+Map 9 on page II-15 depicts existing land use patterns.